sqlfluff/sqlfluff/docs/source/dialects.rst

 place to start.

-This dialect doesn't intend to be brutal in adhering to (and only to) the ANSI SQL spec *(mostly because ANSI charge for access to that spec)*.
+This dialect doesn't intend to be brutal in adhering to (and only to) the ANSI SQL spec *(mostly because ANSI charges for access to that spec)*.
 It aims to be a representation of vanilla SQL before any other project adds their spin to it, and so may contain a slightly wider set of functions than actually available in true ANSI SQL.